Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Introduction

 {\sc Polytope containment} (or {\sc $\HH$-in-$\VV$ containment}): \\ {\bf Input:} $d \in \N$, an $\HH$-polytope $P \subseteq \R^d$ and a $\VV$-polytope $Q \subseteq \R^d$. \\ {\bf Task:} Decide whether $P \subseteq Q$.

 While the complexity status of the first problem is open, the second problem is co-NP-complete (see Freund and Orlin~\cite{freund-orlin-85}); note that it is trivial to decide the converse question $Q \subseteq P$.
 It is well known that the problem of enumerating all facets of a polytope given by a finite set of points (or, equivalently, enumerating all vertices of a polytope given by a finite number of halfspaces) can be polynomially reduced to the {\sc Polytope verification} problem (see Avis et. al.~\cite{abs-97}, Kaibel and Pfetsch~\cite{kaibel-pfetsch-2003}).
 Note that enumerating the vertices of an (unbounded) polyhedron is hard~\cite{kbb-2008}.
-For the {\sc Polytope Containment} problem, however, despite of its fundamental nature, there seems to be only limited progress on that problem so far.
+While in fixed dimension, enumeration of the vertices of $P$ can be done in polynomial time and gives a polynomial time algorithm for {\sc Polytope containment} (cf.\ Theorem~\ref{co:fixeddim}), progress on approximation results for the latter problem in general dimension seems to be limited so far.

 In this paper we study the {\sc Polytope Containment} problem.
 Our main focus is to consider the problem from the viewpoint of the transition from linear/polyhedral problems to low-degree semialgebraic problems.
 To that end, we formulate the problem as a disjointly constrained bilinear feasibility problem and consider semialgebraic certificates.
-In particular, the reformulation as a bilinear program allows to effectively apply Putinar's Positivstellensatz~\cite{putinar1993}, which is the primary theorem underlying Lasserre's hierarchy \cite{Lasserre2001} and gives sum of squares certificates; see also Laurent's extensive survey~\cite{laurent-survey}.
+In particular, the reformulation as a bilinear program allows to effectively apply Putinar's Positivstellensatz~\cite{putinar1993}, which is the primary theorem underlying Lasserre's hierarchy~\cite{Lasserre2001} and gives sum of squares certificates; see also Laurent's extensive survey~\cite{laurent-survey}.
 The sum of squares can be computed by a hierarchy of semidefinite programs.